stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

     PSYDATA_VERBOSE=2 ./time_evolution
 ```

-If you are really daring you can modify ``prop_perturbation_kernel_mod.f90``.
+If you are really daring you can modify the file
+``prop_perturbation_kernel_mod.f90``.
 It contains some commented out code at the bottom that will overwrite
-a read-only field by using out-of-bounds array accesses (obviously you
+a read-only field by using out-of-bounds array accesses.
+Look for the
+comment:

+    !
+FOR READONLY VERIFICATION

-need make sure the compiler is not doing array bounds checking).
-After
+in the file, Obviously you need make sure not to enable any array bounds
-recompiling and running (even without setting ``PSYDATA_VERBOSE``), you will
+checking in the compiler.
+After recompiling and running (even without
-see:
+setting ``PSYDATA_VERBOSE``), you will see:

     20201120203040.272+1100:INFO : time_evolution_alg_step: Propagating perturbation field at timestep 1
      ------------- PSyData -------------------------